23kakashi/scrapping-tool/README.md

 # scrapping-tool
-*This was created in Jan 2023 and might not work when used in future due to changes is stackoverflow website Scrapping data from https://stackoverflow.com/jobs/companies
+*This was created in Jan 2023 and might not work when used in the future due to changes is the stackoverflow website Scrapping data from https://stackoverflow.com/jobs/companies